ian-kent/gotcha/README.md

 Without putting too much thought into it:

-* Use channels for communication between actions and the router
 * Add nicer routing syntax which translates to a regex
 * Write some tests
-* Switch to using log4go

 ### Licence